zetaalphavector/RAGElo/README.md

 pip install ragelo
 ```

 When working from source we recommend an isolated environment (e.g., `uv venv && uv pip install -e '.[dev]'`).
+The project's Python lives at `.venv/bin/python`.

+Environment variables and providers:
+- OpenAI requires `OPENAI_API_KEY`.
+Set it in your shell or load it via dotenv before invoking the CLI.
+- Ollama is supported for local models (`--llm-provider-name ollama`).

 ## 🚀 Library Quickstart